Doctor of Ministry

 The Doctor of Ministry program is normally a 2-year program with a “Full course Study Load” required for F-1 visa students.
 All requirements for the degree should be completed within a maximum of five (5) years from the time of matriculation.

-Students wishing to attend Commencement must have a completed and approved dissertation by the 15th of May prior to June Commencement.
+Students wishing to attend Commencement must have a completed and approved dissertation by the 23rd of March prior to June Commencement.